tmedanovic/king-transports/README.md

 - Authentication and authorization (Identity server 4)
 - API Gateway (Ocelot) with Consul service discovery
-- Communication with MassTransit using RabbitMQ as msaage broker
+- Communication with MassTransit using RabbitMQ as message broker
 - Entity framework code-first using PostgreSQL
-- Filters for global error handling and logging
+- Global error handling and logging filters

 ## Running the project

-KingTransports requires Docker and Docker compose for running PostgreSQL, MongodDB, RabbitMQ and Consul.
+KingTransports requires Docker and Docker compose for running PostgreSQL, RabbitMQ and Consul.

 ```
 docker-compose -f docker-compose.yml up